angular-sanctuary/learn-angular/src/content/docs/practical-course/create-task/application-state.md

 The new `TaskService` will be responsible for managing the tasks list.
 It'll be our source of truth for the current state of the tasks list.

+#### Instructions

-Open the `src/app/task.service.ts` file.
+1. Open the `src/app/task.service.ts` file.

-Replace the content of the file with the following code:
+2. Replace the content of the file with the following code:

 ```typescript ins={"Add the tasks variable": 9-19}
 // task.service.ts